Prabhat2Space/Prabhat2Space/Masters_Electronics/Software Quality/QA_Failure1.md

-modern-day software-related failures in aerospace and space exploration that share similarities with the historical events you mentioned.
+modern-day software-related failures in aerospace and space exploration  .
 These incidents highlight ongoing challenges in software reliability, testing, and project management.

 ### 1. GPS III – Software Glitches (2020)